carlzulauf/opt_struct/README.md

 end
 ```

-`OptStruct` also provides initialization callbacks to make hooking into and customizing the initialization of OptStruct classes easier and require less code.
+`OptStruct` also provides initialization callbacks to make hooking into and customizing the initialization of OptStruct classes easier, less brittle, and require less code.

 ```ruby
 class UserReportBuilder < OptStruct.new(:user)